 The RAMPOW seemed to be just a bit less durable in our minds.
 It had a few more fibers coming loose after our bend test and has much smaller molded strain relief boots at the base of both connectors.

 The Aioneus Braided Phone Cord and the Anker Powerline II 3-in-1 came next in our durability assessment.
-The Aioneus does have a braided sheath but it seems much thinner and less sturdy than its competitors.
+The Aioneus has a braided sheath but it seems much thinner and less sturdy than its competitors.
 It also has a much smaller and less substantial molded strain relief at the base of the connectors.
 The Powerline II 3-in-1 feels like a typical cable, albeit with a slightly thicker cable jacket.
 However, we are a little concerned with the different adapters and how they are attached.
 We could see them getting caught on things frequently and prematurely wearing out compared to the rest of the cable.

 The Belkin USB 3.1 cable is the clear winner, theoretically able to achieve file transfer speeds of up to 10 Gbps.

-Our last metric looked at anything that made it a little easier to cut down on all the cable clutter in your life, such as travel cases, velcro ties, or elastic straps.
+Our last metric looked at anything that made it easier to cut down on the cable clutter in your life, such as travel cases, velcro ties, or elastic straps.
 This doesn't count for too much of each cable's score — since you can always purchase a separate organizer — but we did find some of the included features to be quite convenient.

 — David Wise